Greg Tate: Writing

 In 1992, Tate published Flyboy in the Buttermilk: Essays on Contemporary America, a collection of 40 essays on culture and politics, drawn from his writing for the Village Voice.
-Writing for Pitchfork, Allison Hussey said, "It became a definitive work for Tate", treating subjects like Miles Davis, Public Enemy, and Jean Michel Basquiat.
+Writing for Pitchfork, Allison Hussey said: "It became a definitive work for Tate," treating subjects like Miles Davis, Public Enemy, and Jean Michel Basquiat.
 Jelani Cobb called the collection "a clinic on literary brilliance" with significant influence on other writers.
 This impact on subsequent generations of critics was one of Tate's major contributions, with Jon Caramanica writing that "he affected every writer I cared about and learned from — we're all Tate's children."

-Tate often had the admiration of the musicians he wrote about, like David Bowie and Flea of Red Hot Chili Peppers; Flea cried in appreciation when Tate reviewed the Peppers' 1999 album Californication.
+Tate had the admiration of many of the musicians he wrote about, like David Bowie and Flea; Flea cried in appreciation when Tate reviewed the Peppers' 1999 album Californication.

 In 2003, Tate published Everything But the Burden: What White People Are Taking From Black Culture, an edited collection of 18 Black writers addressing the topic of white appropriation of Black art.
-The same year, he published Midnight Lightning: Jimi Hendrix And The Black Experience, an appraisal of the rock legend as a Black icon.
+The same year, he published Midnight Lightning: Jimi Hendrix And The Black Experience, an appraisal of Hendrix as a Black icon.

 In 2016, Tate published Flyboy 2.
 In The New Yorker, Hua Hsu wrote that this follow-up to his first collection brought "into sharper focus" Tate's interest in what Tate described as “the way Black people ‘think,’ mentally, emotionally, physically,” and “how those ways of thinking and being inform [their] artistic choices."